hafdon/translation-an-corpan/target/chapter_01.md

 [See translation notes at bottom. - Zach]

-Bhí cur síos ar an taispeántas sna nuachtáin, ar an raidió agus ar an teilifís, agus labhair go leor staraithe go díograiseach faoi.
+The exhibit was described in the news, on the radio and on the television, and a lot of historians spoke about it.

-Bhí Daithí Fitswalter, an seandálaí clúiteach, tar éis teacht ar iarsmaí cathrach, cathair iontach mór agus í ceilte i bhforaois thiubh ar an leithinis idir deisceart Mheicsiceo agus tuaisceart Ghuatamala.
-Faoi shibhialtacht na Manatayach a bhí an chathair ar feadh breis agus trí mhíle bhain.
-Tar éis do Fitswalter an chathair iontach seo a aimsiú labhair go leor daoine faoi «athscríobh na staire».
-Ach is ar éigean a bheadh an Príomhoide ag cur fáilte roimh a leithéid agus an scoil tar éis carn airgid a chaitheamh ar leabhair nua staire don leabharlann.
+Daithí Fitswalter, the famous archaeologist, after finding remains of a city, a large amazing city hidden in a thick forest on the peninsula between the southern part of Mexico and the northern part of Guatemala.
+The city was under the civilization of the Manataya for more than three thousand years.
+After finding this wondrous city, Fitswalter spoke to a lot of people about rewriting its history.
+But the Principal would hardly welcome the like while the school was after spending a pile of money on new history books for the library.

-Tháinig an bheirt bhuachaillí suas leis an gcuid eile den rang.
-Bhí snoíodóireacht aisteach de dhaoine agus de chloigne ainmhithe sa chéad seomra eile.
-Bhí Pól agus Aodh neirbhíseach agus iad ag siúl idir na dealbha uafara seo.
-Thug Pól faoi deara go raibh ball óg d'fhoireann an taispeántais, a raibh gruaig fhada dhorcha air, agus í cíortha siar ar a chloigeann, ag caint go bríomhar leis an rang.
-Bhreathnaigh Pól ar an bhfógra geal a bhí ar a T-léine: Is mise Tomás.
-Cuir ceist orm!
+The two boys came up to the rest of the class.
+A strange carving of people and  of animal heads was in the next room.
+Paul and Aodh were nervous while they were going between these terriifying figures.
+Paul noticed that a young member of the exhibit group, who had long dark hair, combed back on his head, speaking in a lively manner to the class.
+Paul looked at the white sticker that was on his T-shirt: I'm Thomas.
+Ask me a question.

-— Bhíodh na Manatayaigh ag adhradh déithe éagsúla, arsa Tomás, — agus ba mheascán de dhaoine agus d'ainmhithe cuid de na déithe sin, leathdhuine-leathiaguar, leathdhuine-leathanacanda nó an pearóid-duine.
+— The Manataya worshipped different gods, said Thomas, — and some of those gods were hybrids of peolpe and animals: half-man, half-jaguar; half-man, half-anaconda; or the parrot man.

-Thosaigh cuid den rang ag gáire, ach chiúnaigh an strainc fheargach ar aghaidh Bhean Uí Ruiséil iad.
+Some of the class started laughing, but the angry grimace on the face of Mrs. Russell quieted them.

-— Ní deas nó greannmhar a bhí an phearóid, arsa Tomás agus é ag tarraingt ar a fhéasóg bheag. — Chreid na Manatayaigh go [gur] stróiceadh an dia [dá] speisialta seo daoine ina bpíosaí lena ghob géar láidir.
-Chiúnaigh an rang go tobann. — Creideann na staraithe gur chum cinnirí na Manatayach an scéal ar fad.
+— The parrot wasn't nice or funny, said Thomas while he pulled on his small beard. — The Manataya believed that this special god tore people into pieces with his strong sharp beak.
+The class suddenly calmed down. — Creideann na staraithe gur chum cinnirí na Manatayach an scéal ar fad.
 Is cosúil go mbíodh na hUaisle seo ag úsáid an scéil chun nach mbeadh a fhios ag an bpobal gur ag cur daoine nár aontaigh leo chun báis a bhíodh siad i ndáiríre.
 Ach bhíodh eagla mhór ar phobal an Mhanataya nuair a d'fheicfidís cleite pearóide, mar ba chomhartha é go raibh dainséar mór ann.

 Bhog Bean Uí Ruiséil ar aghaidh.